Presidents

 Group: Alliance of Liberals and Democrats in Europe

-Sophie is Vice-chair of the Committee on Civil Liberties, Justice and Home Affairs, and a member of the Economic and Monetary Affairs Committee, and of the Women’s Rights and Gender Equality Committee.
+Sophie is Member of the Committee on Civil Liberties, Justice and Home Affairs.
+She is a substitute member of the Economic and Monetary Affairs Committee, and of the Women’s Rights and Gender Equality Committee.
 Sophie founded and currently chairs the European Parliament Platform for Secularism in Politics, and she is also Chair of the European Parliament Working Group on Reproductive Health, HIV/AIDS and Development since 2009.

-Staff member in charge of LGBT issues: Khalid Boufadiss
+Staff member in charge of LGBTI issues: Kirsten de Vries

 Member State: Finland